-A mother of twin boys has shared how doctors suggested her multiple times to terminate one of her sons after he was diagnosed with Down syndrome during her pregnancy.
+A mother of twin boys has shared how doctors suggested to her multiple times to terminate one of her sons after he was diagnosed with Down syndrome during her pregnancy.
 However, she didn’t succumb to the pressure, and now her twin boys are almost 10 months old.

 Lizeth Breaux, 37, from California, was 12 weeks pregnant with twins when medics discovered that one of them would be born with Down syndrome.